exercism/website-copy/tracks/cpp/exercises/space-age/mentoring.md

    * This will turn the functions to be implicitly inline, and allow the compiler to do some optimizations on these very small functions.
    * This also means that every change in the implementation will require a recompile, and will create longer compile time.
  * `const` on seconds
- ** We don't want to change it, so we can declare it const so we don't accidenlty do something stupid.
+   * We don't want to change it, so we can declare it const so we don't accidentally do something stupid.
- ** This won't allow us to use the assignment operator.
-Not needed for the exercise, but might be unintented.
+   * This won't allow us to use the assignment operator.
+Not needed for the exercise, but might be unintended.